 EVENT 1: CLIMATE CONNECTION

 WHAT: A celebratory gathering to bring people together with the intention of highlighting and promoting sustainability-focused initiatives.
-The event is organized to celebrate a series of occasions: World Environment Day, our Global Ambassador program, the Ocean Film Festival, World Oceans Week, the launch of The Convergence, the release of TreeGlass Magazine, and much more.
+The event is organized to celebrate a series of occasions: World Environment Day, BPA’s Global Ambassador program, the Ocean Film Festival, World Oceans Week, the launch of The Convergence, the release of TreeGlass Magazine, and much more.